survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-If you try to edit a `Note` now, you will see an error (`this.props.onEdit is not a function`) at console.
+If you try to edit a `Note` now, you will see an error (`this.props.onEdit is not a function`) at the console.
 We'll fix this shortly.

 There are a couple of places in the code which I'll want to explain in further detail: